Steel Earthworks Guided Tour

 The Junction and Steel Earthwork preserves are unique archaeological sites containing at least 21 monumental earthen enclosures believed to be around 2,000 years old.
 The American Indians who constructed these monumental landscapes engaged in complex ritual practices, involving the acquisition of exotic raw materials from hundreds of miles away, flamboyant mortuary displays, and the movement of millions of basket-loads of soil.
 The Steel and Junction Group Sites are a unique record of these activities and may hold insights to many of the unanswered questions of the renowned Pre-Columbian American Indian societies of this region.
 For more information on these two sites click here.

-Join Archaeologists Jarrod Burks and Tim Everhart on guided tours of Steel Earthworks at the Junction Earthwork Preserve.
-Dr. Burks was instrumental in rediscovering the earthwork and will share insights into the interesting discoveries detected through magnetic surveys of the site.
+Join Archaeologist Tim Everhart on a guided tour of Steel Earthworks at the Junction Earthwork Preserve.
 Tim Everhart has excavated at the Steel and Junction Group Preserves the last two summers and will share the exciting revelations made during his time in the field.

-Both hikes begin at 11am at the Steel Earthworks Prairie Loop.
-Please note: Participants will need to make their way to the trailhead, which is at the end of a one-mile-long direct and flat trail that follows an abandoned railroad corridor, no later than 10:45am to ensure that the hikes start on time!
-Registration for the hikes is required and will open on July 1.
-Space is limited!
+The hike begins at 10am at the Steel Earthworks Prairie Loop.
+Please note: Participants will need to make their way to the trailhead, which is at the end of a one-mile-long direct and flat trail that follows an abandoned railroad corridor, no later than 9:45am to ensure that the hike starts on time!
+Registration for the hike is required and will open on May 22.
+Space is limited.

 Tim Everhart is an archaeologist and Ph.D.
 Candidate at the University of Michigan Museum of Anthropological Archaeology.
 He studies the role of monuments in small-scale societies with his research focusing in the Central Scioto River Valley of Southern Ohio among the earthworks of Woodland Societies where he has worked for nearly a decade.
 Tim has also completed field research in Germany, Romania, Oman, Madagascar, and in various regions across the United States.